uncojohnco/sandbox--USD/README.md

 Evening
  - Was hopping to use an enviroment from work to ticker with USD.
 Unfortunatley this fell through as Maya kept crashing due to openGL issues when using the Teradici =\
- - Attempted to Install Maya 2017 again with sucess!
+ - Attempted to Install Maya 2017 again on my laptop with sucess this time around!
  - Now looking at building Maya_USD plugin...